Skylarity/MSRAM-Meeting-Prep/viz-tech-overview.md

 ### Advantages

 Of the three frameworks we're reviewing, Vue.js has the smallest footprint and the fastest benchmarks.
-Leveraging the power of the virtual DOM (like React, but Vue's is lighter weight), it avoids any repaints of the UI until necessary.
+Leveraging the power of the virtual DOM, it avoids any UI repaints until necessary.
 Vue's architecture also allows for more performant JS operations to achieve the same results.

 Vue's "opinionated" nature can be advantageous once you learn the design practices, because it can allow you to code large projects with much less overhead. <sup>[[opinionation](https://stackoverflow.com/a/802064/2651657)]</sup>